undergroundwires/CEH-in-bullet-points/chapters/01-introduction/information-security-overview.md

   5. Patch is created
      - Sometimes vendor may not patch it e.g. if software is outdated or has no support.
   6. Patch is applied
      - Sometimes they're not!
-E.g. home routers has vulnerabilities that has been known for years as ISPs do not usually configure routers after setup.
+E.g. home routers has vulnerabilities that has been known for years as ISPs do not usually configure routers after setup
      - Timeframe between patch is created and applied is used by malicious hackers to maximum extend.
        - Many times corporations are slower to react which causes harm.